JP-25/Discover-Open-Ended-Generation/README.md

 ## Overview

-The **BADF** is a comprehensive framework designed for extracting phrases from open-ended generated contexts from LLMs to discover representational harms.
+The **BADF** is a comprehensive framework designed for extracting bias associations from open-ended generated contexts in LLMs.

 ---